1862 Pacific Northwest smallpox epidemic: Government actions and policy

-Most of the Tsimshians left on 1 May, along with a number of Haida and Tlingit.
-However, during May the epidemic continued to ravage the natives still living in the Northern Encampment.
-Many moved to other nearby camps.
-The Haida set up a large camp at Cadboro Bay.
-In early May two gunboats arrived, HMS Grappler and HMS Forward.
-On 11 May Police Commissioner Pemberton brought the gunboats and many policemen to Cadboro Bay.
-They forced about 300 natives to evacuate in 26 canoes.
-One of the gunboats towed the canoes.
-When the Cadboro Bay camp was empty the police went to what remained of the Northern Encampment and burned all the dwellings, leaving about 200 Haidas with no canoes.
-On 13 May the Daily British Colonist reported that these Haida were to be evicted "to one of the islands in the Straits—there to rot and die with the loathsome disease which is now destroying the poor wretches at the rate of six each day."
-They were taken to San Juan Island where they died at a place today called Smallpox Bay.
-Police efforts to drive the natives away from Victoria continued through late May, as small groups still remained near Victoria.
-Reports of natives dying of smallpox near Victoria continued into June.
-The number of native deaths near Victoria in 1862 is not known, but on 11 June newspapers reported about 1,000 to 1,200 unburied Northern Indian corpses just west of Victoria.
+In late March, the newspaper The Daily British Colonist published the first of several articles calling upon the government to take action, including quarantine and vaccination, to control the spread of smallpox among colonists as well as First Nations people camped near Victoria.

+By 1 April, about half of the colonists in Victoria had been vaccinated.
+On the same day, the first case in a First Nation person was reported.

+It is unclear how large a supply of the smallpox vaccine was available.
+Some sources stated that there was a shortage of vaccines.

+During May, 3,400 Indians along the lower Fraser River were reportedly vaccinated, as were others, in Puget Sound and the Strait of Georgia.
+These groups avoided many deaths from the epidemic.

+Governor James Douglas enlisted Hudson's Bay Company physician Dr. John Helmcken to vaccinate the Songhees.

-In April, when the outbreak was just starting, Dr. Helmcken vaccinated about 500 Songhees.
+In April, when the outbreak was just starting, Dr. John Sebastian Helmcken vaccinated about 500 Songhees.
 On 29 April the Songhees abandoned their villages and moved to Discovery Island in Haro Strait.
 Due to this and Dr. Helmcken's vaccines the Songhees survived the epidemic with few deaths.

 Most of the Halkomelem-speaking people of the Lower Mainland were saved due to the vaccination efforts of missionaries.
 The Catholic Oblate missionary Leon Fouquet and his partner Father Pandosy vaccinated a large number Halkomelem peoples such as the Cowichan Quwutsun, as well as some members of other groups like the Squamish and Shishalh.

 Fourquet also sent a large supply of vaccine to Casimir Chirouse at Tulalip.
 Chirouse vaccinated most of the Tulalip and Nooksack people.
-In August, when smallpox arrived in the Puget Sound area the Tulalip and Nooksack were mostly safe, while other native groups were devastated.
+In August, when smallpox arrived in the Puget Sound area the Tulalip and Nooksack were mostly safe, while other First Nations groups were devastated.
 The Anglican missionary John Good vaccinated the Snuneymuxw.

-Some Hudson's Bay Company officials took part in vaccination efforts, such as Hamilton Moffat who vaccinated over 100 natives near Fort Rupert, and William Manson who vaccinated "a large number" at Fort Kamloops.
+Some Hudson's Bay Company officials took part in vaccination efforts, such as Hamilton Moffat who vaccinated over 100 First Nations near Fort Rupert, and William Manson who vaccinated "a large number" at Fort Kamloops.
 Despite Manson's efforts he reported "violent outbreaks" of smallpox in the Kamloops area.

-Some natives attempted to inoculate themselves, although how many and how effective it was is not known.
+Some First Nations attempted to inoculate themselves, although how many and how effective it was is not known.

+Little was done to prevent smallpox from spreading to the other First Nations encamped near Victoria.

+Two missionaries tended to the sick at the Northern Encampment and asked for government assistance.
+The colonial police commissioner, Augustus Pemberton, said the colony had no authority to interfere or even help bury the dead.